How to Maximize Hits

 - Use jargon and acronyms specific to your industry (spell out the acronyms for human readers).

 - Be concise and truthful.

 - If you have extra space, describe your interpersonal traits and attitude.
-Key words could include: skill in time management, dependable, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.
+Keywords could include skill in time management, dependability, leadership, sense of responsibility, able to work under pressure, quick learning, good memory, etc.